 The USDA's National Organic Program (NOP) provides the benchmark, global standard for defining organic.
 Within the NOP, there are three levels of certification.
 A product's classification is based on the total percentage of its organic ingredients (without counting water or salt).
 Here's what they mean, and then we'll discuss how the standards apply to soap and skin care.

 This means just what the name implies.

-The category "Organic" applies to products containing a minimum of 95% organic contents by weight.
+The term "organic" applies to products that contain a minimum of 95% organic contents by weight.
 Usually, these are products that contain a small amount of a natural preservative or processing aid that prevents them from reaching the 100% mark.
 For example, many fixed oils (such as palm and coconut oil) contain a trace amount of citric acid to increase their shelf life.
 Importantly, these trace ingredients must conform to the USDA's list of approved ingredients that can be used in organic products.

 3) "Made with Organic..."

 "Made with Organic..." applies to products that contain a minimum of 70% organic content but do not reach the 95% mark.
 The USDA has determined that 70% is the minimum amount of organic content a product can have and still use the term "organic" in its labeling and marketing.
 Here, too, a product's ingredients that are not-certified organic must conform with the USDA's list of allowable products.

 How this Applies to Soap and Skin Care